 Dr. Matt Jantzen

-Dr. Jantzen teaches coursework in the areas of Christian theology and ethics, and his research explores the relationship between Christian theology, politics and race in the modern world.
-He is the author of God, Race, and History: Liberating Providence (Lexington Books, 2021), which explores the relationship between the doctrine of providence and race in modern Protestant theology.
+Dr. Matt Jantzen’s research and teaching explore the intersections of religion, race and radical democracy in the modern world, especially as these topics relate to the discipline of Christian political theology.
+He is the author of God, Race, and History: Liberating Providence (Lexington Books, 2021), which examines the relationship between the doctrine of providence and race in modern Protestant theology in conversation with the work of G.W.F.
+Hegel, Karl Barth and James H. Cone.

 Listen to an interview with Dr. Jantzen about his book God, Race, and History: Liberating Providence